BartolottiLuca/postcode-checker/README.md

  - run `bundle install`
  - you might need to run `yarn install --check-files`

+Run the app with `bundle exec rails server` and visit localhost:3000

 To run the test simply run `bundle exec rails test`

 # postcode-checker